syncfusion-content/wpf-docs/wpf/Docking/State-Persistence.md

 ### Notification for load DockState

 When the children collection of DockingManager is changed dynamically after persisting the layout, incorrect layout may load.
 Success of loading of persisted state can be decided by return value of [LoadDockState](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DockingManager~LoadDockState().html) method.
-When the child count is same and then DockingManager checks the Name of the child in the collection.
+When the child count is same and then DockingManager checks the Name of the child in the collection. if the Name of the child in loaded state is different from the persisted child in the collection, DockingManager fails to load the saved layout.
+In such cases, `false` value will be returned by the `LoadDockState` method of DockingManager.

 ## Various formats to Save / Load states